adeyeyesamuel409-svg/Aws-automated-incident-response/README.md

 # Automated Incident Response on AWS

 I built this project to explore how security automation works in the cloud.
-The idea was simple: if GuardDuty detects something suspicious on an EC2 instance, the system should react automatically — no waiting around for a human.
+The idea was simple: if GuardDuty detects something suspicious on an EC2 instance, the system should react automatically, no waiting around for a human.

 This setup now detects a finding, isolates the instance, logs the incident, and sends me an alert.
 All fully automated.